Work out at home with the best fitness apps for indoor training

 - Requires Fitbit wearable

-Fitbit's premium monthly membership that grants access to hundreds of workouts, guided programs, and challenges.

-Best for Yoga: Alo Moves
+Best for yoga: Alo Moves

-Created by Alo Yoga, the luxe yoga and athleisure brand, Alo Moves is a comprehensive fitness app that requires a monthly or annual membership.
-Whether you're a complete beginner or you want to step up your routine, you'll get the full studio experience at home with thousands of classes for body, mind, and spirit.
+Created by Alo Yoga, Alo Moves is a comprehensive fitness app that requires a monthly or annual membership.
+Whether you're a complete beginner or want to step up your routine, you'll get the full studio experience at home with thousands of classes for body, mind, and spirit.
 Alo Move's instructor roster is massive and full of famous yoga stars and experts in their specific modalities.

-Types of classes you can take include all kinds of yoga (ashtanga, hatha, restorative, vinyasa, kundalini, prenatal), fitness (strength, HIIT, Pilates, barre, stretching, core), mindfulness (yoga nidra, sound bath, meditation, breathwork, personal growth), and skills (yoga poses, how to teach, backbends, inversions, arm balances, mobility, flexibility).
+Types of classes include all kinds of yoga (ashtanga, hatha, restorative, vinyasa, kundalini, prenatal), fitness (strength, HIIT, Pilates, barre, stretching, core), mindfulness (yoga nidra, sound bath, meditation, breathwork, personal growth), and skills (yoga poses, how to teach, backbends, inversions, arm balances, mobility, flexibility).
 Classes range in levels of intensity from one (beginner) to four (advanced), as well as length.

-You can watch your classes on your desktop or laptop computer by heading to the Alo Moves website.
+You can watch class on your desktop or laptop computer by heading to the Alo Moves website.
 You can follow along on your iPhone or Android phone via the free Alo Moves app as well as your iPad or Android tablet.
-You can also watch classes on your Apple TV via the free Alo Moves app.
+You can also watch classes on Apple TV via the free Alo Moves app.
 Additionally, you can access these workouts on your TV by linking your iPhone or Mac computer using Airplay (your Apple TV must be at least 4th generation).
 You can cast your computer-run Chrome browser using Chromecast, or you could use an HDMI cord to connect a computer or laptop to your TV.

-This monthly or annual membership is on the pricier side.
-However, Alo Moves is currently running a deal through January 31, 2021, offering 50% off their monthly and annual memberships.
+This monthly or annual membership is on the pricier side, but if you're into yoga, worth the investment.
 Keep in mind that Alo Moves focuses on yoga, strength, and floor workouts.
 If you're looking for a membership that includes cardiovascular exercise, this is not the right choice for you.
-It does not offer any cardio specific classes.
+It does not offer any cardio-specific classes.

 Pros:

-- Access thousands of on-demand classes
+- Thousands of on-demand classes

 - Workouts of all lengths for all levels